Hobo-Hilly/SecurityPlus/Identity-Access-Management/Access-Control-Schemes/README.md

 - So we've seen all of this before, the authentication process.
 We send over an authorization request.
 Then the server says, prove it.
  Then we prove, we are who we say we are.
 But now we, once we've been authenticated, we determine those privileges are what you should have access to.

-MAC (Mandatory Access Control)

 - Subjects: These are Identities\Users\People we want to control access to the object(s) we are working on securing.

-- Objects
-    Objects are in reference to the resoures we want to control access to.
+- Objects: Objects are in reference to the resoures we want to control access to.
   EX:
   Resources could be as follows but not limited to a File a Service a Web Application a Network

 Privileges

-Mandatory Access Control

-Access Control Models
-- Access control levels for the subject
+Mandatory Access Control: Mandatory access control models give the responsibility of access decisions to a security professional who is the only person with authority to set and manage permissions and access rights.
+This model is often used for businesses who protect sensitive data or property, and therefore require the highest levels of security status.

+For 'subjects' we use "Access Levels"
     Secret Clearance
     Top Secret*** used in example
     Above Top Secret

-- Sensitivity Labels for the objects
+For 'objects' we use "Sensitivity Levels"

+EX:
-- It's got secret clearance.
+- If a file is labled with a secret clearance.
 Well, that secret clearance is the access level for the user or the subject in this case, but you also have a second designation that needs to match and that is the sensitivity label that's put over the object.

 - So for instance, in this case, this person has secret clearance.
 So they can only see things up to the secret clearance level on that object with that sensitivity label.
 But If it was top secret.
 They can't rise above what the sensitivity label is on the edge, the object itself

-DAC (Discetionary Access Control)
+DAC (Discetionary Access Control): The decisions on user permissions are taken at the discretion of one person, who may or may not have security expertise.
+While this limits the number of people who can edit user permissions, this model can also put an organization at risk because the decision maker may not be aware of the security implications of their decisions.

 # How does it work?

 Let's take the same concept as above here.
 We've got our subject here and we've got an object with discretionary access control.
 Your subject is actually the owner of whatever objects they create